nathanielward/nwardnet/index.md

 # Hi there.
 I’m Nat Ward.

-I’m a marketer and fundraiser focused on persuading people to advance the principles of a free society.
+I’m a marketer and fundraiser focused on persuading people to embrace the principles of a free society.

 ## How to get in touch